excalideck/excalideck/packages/slide-renderers/src/renderers/canvasSlideRenderer/README.md

 ### Difficulty

-The main difficulty with the above approach is identifying where the printable area is located inside the canvas.
+The main difficulty with this approach is identifying **where** the printable area is located inside the canvas.
 This is because the `exportToCanvas` function produces a canvas with a coordinate system where `(0, 0)` is assigned to the top-left-most point of the set of rendered Excalidraw elements.